TOI-3288 b and TOI-4666 b: two gas giants transiting low-mass stars characterised by NIRPS

 With the advent of near-infrared (nIR) spectrographs like the Near-InfraRed Planet Searcher \citep[NIRPS;][]{bouchy_nirps_2025}, radial velocity (RV) surveys can now be extended to fainter M dwarfs that were previously less accessible.

 However, the nIR introduces challenges not as strongly encountered in the visible.
-Fiber modal noise is more dominant and can severely limit the highest achievable signal-to-noise ratio on bright stars \citep[S/N;][]{iuzzolino_preliminary_2014}.
-NIRPS combines fiber stretchers, octagonal fibers, double scramblers, and AO tip-tilt scrambling \citep{blind_modal_2022, frensch_nirps_2022} to significantly reduce modal noise.
 At the faint end, limitations from telluric absorption and emission lines arise, especially when the Barycentric Earth Radial Velocity (BERV) is similar to the star's systemic velocity, causing the telluric and stellar lines to overlap.
 Giant planets around low-mass stars induce significant RV variations due to their stronger gravitational pull, allowing observations of fainter stars than those targeted in searches for less massive planets.
 As a by-product, this makes them ideal targets to assess NIRPS performance on faint M dwarfs and for better understanding its faint-end limits.